ghdl/ghdl-cosim/doc/vhpidirect/examples/arrays.rst

 :cosimtree:`Sized in C <vhpidirect/arrays/intvector/csized>`
 ============================================================

-Integer arrays fully defined in C can be passed to VHDL by first passing their size, so that an appropriate array type can be created in VHDL to hold the array's access (pointer).
-After that, another VHPIDIRECT subprogram can be defined to return the array access.
+Integer arrays with the content fully defined in C can be passed to VHDL by first passing their size, so that an appropriate array type can be created in VHDL.
+After that, another VHPIDIRECT subprogram can be defined either to pass the array to be filled (allocated in VHDL), or to return the array access (pointer) allocated in C.

-This example shows how to hardcode both the length and the initial content of an array in C. Matching types are created in VHDL, the pointer is passed and the content is read and modified from VHDL.
+This example shows how to hardcode both the length and the content of an array in C, with matching types are created in
+VHDL:

+* :cosimtree:`proc <vhpidirect/arrays/intvector/csized/proc>`: an array is allocated in VHDL and a procedure is used.
+  After filling the array in C, it is read and modified from VHDL.

+* :cosimtree:`fcn <vhpidirect/arrays/intvector/csized/fcn>`: an array is allocated in C and the pointer is passed to VHDL, where the content is read and modified.

   If the integer array must be created or filled at runtime by some more advanced process, it is possible to execute the GHDL simulation within a custom ``main()`` entrypoint (see :ref:`COSIM:VHPIDIRECT:Examples:quickstart:wrapping:basic`).
-This use case is included in the example too.
 By using ``main.c`` instead of ``caux.c``, the content of the array is written programatically in C, before calling ``ghdl_main``.
   Note that the content of the array is read from C both before and after executing the simulation.

 ..
 NOTE::
-  There is no explicit example about how to have the size defined in C, but have the allocation/deallocation performed in VHDL.
-However, implementing such a solution is a matter of combining these examples with the VHDL-sized ones below.
+  The length (or any other argument) can also be set through top level generics and/or as a custom CLI argument.
+See :ref:`COSIM:VHPIDIRECT:Examples:quickstart:cli`.

 .. _COSIM:VHPIDIRECT:Examples:arrays:intvector:vhdlsized: